 Do I have the option to access this learning content for free?

-Yes, you do have the option to audit the courses in this specialization.
+Yes, you do have the option to audit the courses in this Specialization, subject to Coursera's terms.
 Please note you must audit each course individually.

 When you audit a course: • You'll be able to see most of the course materials for free, but you won't be able to submit assignments or get grades for your work. • You won't be able to submit assignments for feedback or a grade. • You won't get a Course or Specialization Certificate.